Obtaining a Firearms Licence in South Australia

 Training for Licence Category 2, 3, 4 and 5 is done through TAFE SA.
 These courses are one full day and have a theory and practical component.
 The courses are held at Regency plus a number of country areas across the state.

 For further information see TAFE SA Courses or phone 1800 882 661.

 A couple of items to note prior to starting any training for Licence Category 2, 3, 4 and 5.

 Applicants wishing to apply for Licence Category 3 (Hunting) will also need to apply for a hunting permit with the Department for Environment and Water (DEW).
 Information and permit applications can be found here DEW.
 If you select Licence Category 5 (Primary Production) then you will be required to provide evidence that you are either the operator, employee or relative of a primary production business.

 Step Four: Completion of Training

-When justifications and a ‘Certificate of Training (PD314)’ are received from either the club, TAFE, employer, etc – Firearms Branch will send you a ‘data card’, with which you attend at a photo point, again provide your 100 points of identification and pay the prescribed licence fee.
-Upon payment (SAPOL Licence Fees) an ‘interim licence’ will be issued.
-You should receive your photographic licence within 28 days.
+When justifications and a ‘Certificate of Training (PD314)’ are received from the club or TAFE, Firearms Branch will send you a ‘data card’ with which you attend at a photo point and again provide your 100 points of identification.
+An ‘interim licence’ is issued which is valid until you receive your photographic licence (normally about a month).